Charleston church shooting: Officials

 Charleston Mayor Joseph P. Riley Jr. denounced the attack and said, "Of all cities, in Charleston, to have a horrible hateful person go into the church and kill people there to pray and worship with each other is something that is beyond any comprehension and is not explained.
 We are going to put our arms around that church and that church family."

 South Carolina Governor Nikki Haley said, "While we do not yet know all of the details, we do know that we'll never understand what motivates anyone to enter one of our places of worship and take the life of another.
 Please join us in lifting up the victims and their families with our love and prayers."

 President Barack Obama said in Charleston on June 18, "Once again, innocent people were killed in part because someone who wanted to inflict harm had no trouble getting their hands on a gun...
 We as a country will have to reckon with the fact that this type of mass violence does not happen in other advanced countries."
 At a Washington press conference later that day, he said, "Michelle and I know several members of Emanuel AME Church.
 We knew their pastor, Reverend Clementa Pinckney, who, along with eight others, gathered in prayer and fellowship and was murdered last night.
 And to say our thoughts and prayers are with them and their families, and their community, doesn't say enough to convey the heartache and the sadness and the anger that we feel."

 On June 19, the United States Department of Justice fast-tracked a Crime Victim Assistance Formula Grant of $29 million to the South Carolina government.
 Some of the money will be allocated to the survivors.

+On January 8, 2024, President Joe Biden made a speech at the Emanuel AME Church to talk about the ‘poison’ of white supremacy.
+Pro-Palestinian protesters interrupted the speech by chanting "ceasefire now".
+The protests were made in response to the Israel–Palestinian conflict.